brenomfviana/rust-by-example/NOTES.md

 - Diverging functions: functions with no return;
 - Assignment: can copy, move or borrow;
   - Move: pointer;
   - Borrowing: variable by reference.
-Multable variables freezes and can be mutable or immutable borrowing;
+Mutable variables freezes and can be mutable or immutable borrowing;

 ## POO Mapping